-In this section, a change of variable and a rescaling is applied to Dupire's equation \eqref{eqn dupire_original}.
-This is to ensure that terms in scaled Eq.~\eqref{eqn Dupire_pde_dimensionless} below are of order of unity, so that no term is dominating over the others during the minimization.
-For this, we introduce the following change of variables
+In this section, a change of variable and a rescaling is applied to Dupire's equation \eqref{eqn dupire_original} to ensure that the terms in the scaled Eq.~\eqref{eqn Dupire_pde_dimensionless} below are of order of unity, so that no term is dominating over the others during the minimization.
+For this, we use the change of variables